High school commencement exercises

 WHERE: Etheredge Stadium, 1711 Magnolia Drive, La Marque

-INFO: Each student will get four tickets for guests; for information, visit www.tcisd.org
+INFO: Each student will get four tickets for guests; for more information, visit www.tcisd.org

 •••